Stability for random measures, point processes and discrete semigroups: Discrete stability for semigroups

 where $\M_1$ is the set of probability distributions on $\sP$.
-The expression above is finite at least for all $s<0$ and can be used to numerically evaluate the distribution of $\xi_\Phi$ via the inverse Mellin transform.
+The expression above is finite at least for all $s<0$ and can be used to numerically evaluate the distribution of $\xi_\Phi$ by the inverse Mellin transform.